indirectDirectEnumeration69/Crisper/README.md

 - polished threads handling user input , adding server commands.

-- Useful note worth exploring in my journey of this project would also be advancements in hearing aids / hearing assistance through the use of neural networks in exploring and achieving natural sound for those with hearing impairments which would garner a side project when i come to explore this side topic.
+- Useful note worth exploring in my journey of this project would also be advancements in hearing aids / hearing assistance through the use of neural networks in exploring and achieving natural sound for those with hearing impairments which would garner a side project when i come to explore this side topic in relation to consumer accessible hearing devices with neural calibration or other ideas involving neural networks in audio translation.
 --------------------------------------------------------
 Goals
 -----